MiDo-kun/Chat-Bot/README.md

 - Design database tables based on the data needed for the application's functionalities.
 - Apply a minimalistic web design to the project.

-To achieve these objectives, the project was divided into several stages.
-The first stage involved designing the database schema and creating the necessary tables.
-The second stage involved building the front-end of the application using HTML, CSS, and Javascript.
-The third stage involved building the back-end of the application using PHP and MySQL.

 ## Key Features

 The Chat Bot offers the following key feature: